apereo/cas/docs/cas-server-documentation/protocol/REST-Protocol-Request-TicketGrantingTicket.md

 Location: http://www.whatever.com/cas/v1/tickets/{TGT id}
 ```

+Remember that REST is stateless.
+Since the caller is the recipient of the
+ticket-granting ticket that represents a single sign-on session, that means the caller is also responsible for managing and creating
+single sign-on sessions, removing that responsibility from CAS.
+In other words, the REST protocol allows one to use CAS
+as an authentication engine, and not a single sign-on provider.
+There have been many workarounds, modifications and *hacks*
+over the years to bypass this barrier and have REST calls to also, *somehow*, create the necessary cookies, flows and interactions
+and whatever else necessary to allow applications to leverage a single sign-on session established via REST.
+Needless to say,
+all such endeavors over time have resulted in maintenance headaches, premature aging and loss of DNA.

 ## Unsuccessful Response

 If incorrect credentials are sent, CAS will respond with a `401 Unauthorized`.
 A `400 Bad Request` error